-To facilitate training, education and dialogue for animal welfare by bringing together veterinarians, animal scientists, emergency first responders and other stakeholders to improve animal wellbeing.
+To facilitate training, education and dialogue for animal welfare by bringing together veterinary professionals, animal care professionals, scientists and other stakeholders to improve animal wellbeing.

 - To provide a neutral platform for animal welfare issues to be identified and discussed, and for science-based and ethical solutions to be explored.